| Sources: GoDucks.com (official bio), 247Sports, SI Oregon, On3, Lookout Eugene-Springfield, Duck Sports Central

 The Person

 Moore describes Mehringer as having 'an incredible balance in being firm but not making the guys tense.'
-In a WR unit meeting, Mehringer called out Evan Stewart directly: 'Hey, we all know what your goals are, we need to see those goals reflected in the way you work today.'
+In an offensive meeting, Mehringer called out Evan Stewart directly: 'Hey, we all know what your goals are, we need to see those goals reflected in the way you work today.'
 Stewart responded.
 That is the tone: demanding, specific, but never personal.
 He cares about 'giving these guys the best service possible' without wasting their time.
 At Texas, he was the Big 12's top recruiter (2019) and Rivals' national Recruiter of the Year.
 He did not get that by being quiet.
 He got it by being real.

 The Key Relationship